Transformer-Guided Content-Adaptive Graph Learning for Hyperspectral Unmixing: Introduction

 Note that graph learning has been used to capture hyperspectral information and encode spatial-spectral relationships.
 Jin et al. \cite{jin2023graph} incorporated the graph attention convolution into an autoencoder, enabling the use of both long- and short-range spatial information in HSIs for unsupervised nonlinear HU.
 Chen et al.\cite{chen2025adaptive} proposed an adaptive multi-order graph-regularized NMF that learns weights for multiple orders of graph propagation.
 Although these methods can capture local structure, they construct neighborhood graphs from spectral similarity and cannot characterize global dependencies.

 Motivated by the above observations, this letter introduces a simple yet effective HU framework called transformer-guided content-adaptive graph unmixing (T-CAGU), which simultaneously captures global dependencies and local consistency.
-The main contributions are as follows. \begin{enumerate} \item We propose a novel unmixing framework that inherits the advantages of the transformer for global dependencies and graph learning for local consistency, achieving the state-of-the-art performance. \item We develop a content-adaptive graph construction module that dynamically weights multiple propagation orders, enabling multi-order information fusion and adaptive graph structure learning in the training process. \item We enforce graph propagation residuals on top of the transformer to preserve global information while enhancing local consistency and boundary details, thereby achieving stable optimization. \end{enumerate}
+The main contributions are as follows. \begin{enumerate} \item We propose a novel unmixing framework that combines the advantages of the transformer for global dependencies and graph learning in maintaining local consistency, thereby achieving complementary strengths of both paradigms. \item We design a content-adaptive graph construction module that dynamically adjusts the weights of multiple propagation orders during training, enabling multi-order information fusion and adaptive graph structure learning.
+This module is further incorporated as a graph propagation residual to preserve global information while enhancing local consistency and boundary details. \item T-CAGU adopts a guided fusion mechanism in which the global representations from the transformer explicitly guide the adaptive learning of the graph structure.
+This hierarchical and dynamic fusion design has been rarely explored in existing studies and demonstrates superior performance in our experiments. \end{enumerate}